 Much of the mystery surrounding the Bermuda Triangle stems from the mysterious disappearance of Flight 19.
 On December 5, 1945, five U.S. bombers took off from a U.S. Naval Air Base in Ft.
 Lauderdale, Florida and subsequently disappeared.
-No trace of the planes or personnel involved in Flight 19 have ever been discovered.
+No trace of the planes or personnel involved in Flight 19 has ever been discovered.

 At around 2:10 p.m. on December 5, 1945, five TBM Torpedo Bombers left on a training flight that would take them several hundred miles round trip over the Atlantic Ocean and back to their base.
 There were 14 men on board the planes.
 The flight instructor – who was piloting one of the bombers – had more than 2500 hours of flight time.
 Every other pilot involved had conducted 350-400 hours of flight time.
 In short, they weren’t the most experienced bunch, with the exception of the instructor, but they were hardly unprepared for a routine training flight.